AbbySec/SimpleJavaWaf/README.md

 It is a very simple java waf, including a waf for jsp project and a waf for normal web project.

 ## 2. Install
-1. JSP WAF
+- JSP WAF

 Copy the waf.jsp to the base path of your web application, then run the py script to deploy:
 ```
 python wafJspDeploy.py
 ```

-2. Web WAF(Thanks @bluefin)
+- Web WAF(Thanks @bluefin)

-   You have to compile the WafFilter.java to a .class file, then modify web.xml file like this:
+You have to modify the src package path, then compile the WafFilter.java to a .class file, deploy .class to correct path in the web application, finally, modify the web.xml file like this:
 ```
 <filter>
     <filter-name>WAF</filter-name>